Capital City: Tirana

 Being a student in Albania

-International students require a student visa to be able to study in the country.
+International students who move to Albania to study require a student visa.
 The cost of study varies depending on the university and course of study.
 Students can either have the option to live in the university dormitories or rent an apartment.
-The cost of living in the country as a student is generally low and affordable for UK nationals.
+The cost of living in Albania as a student is generally low and affordable for UK nationals.
 Students can also work on a work permit while studying in the country.

 Healthcare in Albania

 Healthcare in Albania is affordable and of relatively good quality.
 There are both public and private hospitals and medical centres.
 The country has a universal healthcare system based on both mandatory and voluntary contributions, supplemented by funding from the state budget.
-Remember that the European Health Insurance Card (EHIC) is not applicable in Albania.
-You must register at your local health centre.
+However, when moving to Albania from the UK, remember that the European Health Insurance Card (EHIC) is not applicable in the country, and you must register at your local health centre.
 Read more about healthcare and other essential aspects for UK nationals living in Albania here.

 Takeaways

 If you are among the people who have chosen to move to Albania, don’t hesitate to let us know!
-The Fantastic international movers can make moving abroad easy for you.
+With more than 10 years of experience in removal services, our company will take care of all details ensuring your smooth and stress-free international relocation.